Fernando Gago: Personal life

 Gago, Sergio Agüero and Lionel Messi had all been teammates as children back in Argentina.
 Together, the three of them won the 2005 FIFA World Youth Championship in the Netherlands.

 Gago is a literature and art enthusiast.
 The first thing he did after landing in Spain was visit the Museo del Prado.
 He earned the nickname "El Pintita" (roughly meaning "the little one trying to look good" in English) ever since Ramón Maddoni scolded him for playing with his hair.
 Also, his Boca Juniors teammates would call him so because his youth squad coach would scold him, "Stop trying to look good and run!"

 Gago was married to professional tennis player Gisela Dulko with whom he has two sons and a daughter.
 The couple separated in 2021, after he had an affair with one of her friends.

 In September 2005, Gago's father died of a stroke while Gago was playing for Boca Juniors against Racing Club.
 In February 2021, his brother died in the same way while Gago was managing Aldosivi against the same club.

+On 19 June 2026, Gago was rushed to Clínica Alemana de Santiago with a myocardial infarction and had an emergency heart surgery.